Editorial policies & Ethical Publishing

 Research involving human subjects, human material, or human data must have been performed in accordance with the Declaration of Helsinki and must have been approved by an appropriate ethics committee.
 A statement detailing this, including the name of the ethics committee and the reference number where appropriate, must appear in all manuscripts reporting such research.

 Experimental research on vertebrates or any regulated invertebrates must comply with institutional, national, or international guidelines and, where available, should have been approved by an appropriate ethics committee.
-The Basel Declaration outlines fundamental principles to adhere to when conducting research in animals, and the International Council for Laboratory Animal Science (ICLAS) has also published ethical guidelines.
+The International Council for Laboratory Animal Science (ICLAS) outlines fundamental principles to adhere to when conducting research in animals.

 Informed Consent